sahilchaddha/NodeSentry/README.md

   - Warning: Updated 5-30 minutes ago (yellow badge)
   - Offline: No update for 30+ minutes (red badge)
 - **Last Updated Tracking** - See when each client last reported in with human-readable time (e.g., "2 minutes ago")
+- **Edit Custom Tags** - Click the edit button on any client to add, modify, or remove custom tags (location, environment, OS, etc.)
 - View all client data in a sortable table
 - Auto-refresh every 30 seconds (can be toggled)
 - Manual refresh button